Table of Contents

 RoadRunner application server What is it?

 There is a PHP application server called “RoadRunner” that is used to improve the performance of PHP applications.
-It’s designed to be lightweight and efficient, providing features like load balancing, hot reloading, and other optimizations for PHP-based web applications.
+This design ensures lightweightness and efficiency, offering features such as load balancing, hot reloading, and optimization for PHP-based web applications.

-It is often used in conjunction with frameworks like Symfony, Laravel, and others to enhance the performance and responsiveness of PHP web applications.
+Frequently, Symfony and Laravel frameworks are used to enhance the performance and responsiveness of PHP web applications.
 It works by keeping the PHP runtime running in the background, allowing it to process multiple requests concurrently without the overhead of initializing the PHP runtime for each request.

 Description

 RoadRunner is a high-performance PHP application server and load balancer.
-It is designed to enhance the speed and efficiency of PHP-based web applications by providing features such as multiplexing, hot reloading, and other optimizations.
+This tool enhances the speed and efficiency of PHP-based web applications by providing features such as multiplexing, hot reloading, and other optimizations.

 Here are some key –